hslatman/mud-file-server/README.md

 https://localhost:9443/examples/lightbulb2000.json

-And its can be retrieved from signature from:
+And its signature can be retrieved from:

 https://localhost:9443/examples/lightbulb2000.json.p7s